The gift of you: 7 self-care tips

 6. Do something nice for yourself

 While we’re so busy giving to others, it’s important to take a moment and treat ourselves too.
-So, go ahead and relax on the couch with a nice cup of tea, read a good book, or get a massage.
+So, go ahead and relax on the couch with a nice cup of tea, read a good book, or take a leisurely walk.

 7. Ask for help